weatherforce/ipyreact/docs/source/cookiecutter.md

-# Create a custom widget

-If you are not satisfied with the current available widgets you have two options to build a custom widget. the first one, is building a widget externally using the [provided-cookiecutter](https://gitlab.com/weatherforce-platform/cookiecutter-ipyreact-widget)
-The following section will provide a cookbook on how to use the cookiecutter.

-## Use the Cookiecutter
+# Use the Cookiecutter

-### First step: Create an empty repository
+## First step: Create an empty repository

  would be to create an empty repository on gitlab, or github.
 Find the big button offering to create a new project and click on it.
 >Note: Do not provide any Readme or license stuff right now, we want an empty repo, and its url.

-### Second step: cookiecutter readme
+## Second step: cookiecutter readme

 go on [cookiecutter-ipyreact-widget](https://gitlab.com/weatherforce-platform/cookiecutter-ipyreact-widget) repository page.
 According to readme :